anukulrathore/Javascript-Interview-Prep/README.md

 console.log(obj1 === obj2); // false
 ```

-**What happens when we assign an object to an array, then set the original variable to `null`, and later modify the object's properties?**
+**❓What happens when we assign an object to an array, then set the original variable to `null`, and later modify the object's properties?**

 ```javascript
 let person = { name: "Anukul", age: 25 };